Creeping mallow (Modiola caroliniana)

 Cultural control of Creeping Mallow.

-A good strategy is to maintain a thick, healthy turf cover.
-Ensure you feed the turf and use the right turf fertilizer.
-This creates a thick turf cover that discourages Creeping Mallow.
-Mow at the right height as this will also help favour turf over this weed.
+- Make sure that you feed the turf and use the right turf fertilizer.
+This creates a thick turf cover that discourages this weed.

-Chemical Control of Creeping Mallow
+Chemical Control of Creeping Mallow.

 Total knockdown herbicides.

-In conclusion
+In Conclusion

 The key to the control of Creeping Mallow is to maintain a healthy turf surface.